theJYC/bluetooth_debugger/README.md

 3) Type in your Mac password when prompted, then press `enter (↵)`.

-4) To finish the debug, reboot the mac (only do so when the computer does not have any ongoing processes):
+4) To finish the debug, reboot the mac:

 `sudo shutdown -r now`

-*Note: `sudo` enables you (the non-Admin user) to perform tasks that, by default, require Admin Permission (e.g. deleting a system-generated file). `sudo` bypasses the default admin-lock via performing tasks as the root user*
+N.B.
+Only reboot when the computer does not have any ongoing / unsaved processes! 🙈